schoolofdevops/lab-setup/chef/cookbook/allpack/README.md

 Inside recipes remote_file location is menstioned which tells where to store all packages, modify this path as per your requirements.

+Its a windows resource for chef to modify default path to store installed packages.

 **To run this cookbook locally:-**